Johann Heinrich Fuchs

 In 1772, Pastor Fuchs began serving the German Reformed congregation in the Russian town of Jaroslavl'.
 That same year, Pastor Fuchs traveled to St. Petersburg to conduct the confirmation examination for two daughters of the Fock family.

 In 1782, Pastor Fuchs returned to the Volga German colonies.
-In 1797 he was working in the Russian town of Tver.
-It is interesting to note that both Jaroslavl' and Tver were towns that Pastor Fuchs may have traveled through with the colonists on their way to the lower Volga in 1766/67.
-It's likely that he became acquainted at that time with the clergy in those locations.
-Pastor Fuchs again returned to the Volga and served the colony of Riebensdorf (Voronezh Province) from 1798 to 1801.
+In 1797, he worked in the Russian town of Tver.
+Interestingly, both Jaroslavl and Tver were towns that Pastor Fuchs may have traveled through with the colonists on their way to the lower Volga in 1766/67.
+He likely became acquainted at that time with the clergy in those locations.
+Pastor Fuchs returned to the Volga and served the colony of Riebensdorf (Voronezh Province) from 1798 to 1801.

 In 1802, Pastor Fuchs died in Moscow during a fundraising trip.